Code Isn’t Art—It’s Engineering

 But, if you leave your personal taste aside, and focus on your project’s guidelines and greater good instead, you’ll forget your past preferences.

 Only then will your codebase will be clear to read and easy to extend.
 The fewer “WTF?” moments you have while browsing or creating your codebase, the better it will be.

 Coding is not like painting, where every picture is unique.
 Do you really want each of your code files to look completely different?

 I agree that basing decisions on personal taste is good while brainstorming and prototyping.
 But even then, while sketching up the interface or the algorithm of your code, the main focus should be:

 - How easy will it be to modify and/or reuse it in the future?

 - How readable will it be for other developers?

 - Is it performant enough?
 If it’s not, is there an easy way to improve it or work around it in the future?

-Those are examples of logical questions you should have in your mind whenever you’re coding anything.
-Only then, you can call yourself a software engineer.
+Those are examples of logical questions you should have in mind whenever you’re coding anything.
+Only then can you call yourself a software engineer.
 Without it, you’re just a self-proclaimed artist.